jdelic/saltshaker/PORTS.md

 6379   |      X     | Redis internal network (shared)
 6380   |            | Redis local cache (not shared)
 8200   |      X     | Vault
+8999   |      X     | authserver

 `*` Only internal SMTP relays for transactional mail are routed through SmartStack.
 The mail servers meant for humans (SMTP relay and SMTP receiver) are not routed through SmartStack.